p-lambda/wilds/README.md

 This will download all datasets to the specified `data` folder.
 You can also use the `--datasets` argument to download particular datasets.

-These are the sizes of each of our datasets, as well as their approximate time taken to train and evaluate the default model for a single run using a NVIDIA V100 GPU.
+These are the sizes of each of our datasets, as well as their approximate time taken to train and evaluate the default model for a single ERM run using a NVIDIA V100 GPU.

 | Dataset command | Download size (GB) | Size on disk (GB) | Train+eval time |
 |-----------------|--------------------|-------------------|-----------------|